 - Squeezing pain in your chest.
-The pain is often intense, and you might mistake it for heart pain (angina).
+The pain is often intense, and you might mistake it for heart pain, also known as angina.

 - The feeling that an object is stuck in your throat.

-- The return of food and liquids back up your esophagus (regurgitation).
+- The return of food and liquids back up your esophagus, also called regurgitation.

 When to see a doctor

 It's not clear what causes esophageal spasms.
-However, they appear to be related to abnormal functioning of nerves that control the muscles you use when you swallow.
+However, they appear to be related to atypical functioning of nerves that control the muscles you use when you swallow.